ryanholbrook/kaggle-learn/notebooks/tutorial-1-first-model.md

 # Evaluate the Model #

-We'll evaluate our predictions with RMSE.
+We'll evaluate our predictions with [root-mean-square error](https://en.wikipedia.org/wiki/Root-mean-square_deviation).
 In future lessons, we'll learn other metrics that are often used with time series.

 ```python
 from sklearn.metrics import mean_squared_error